IBM-Bluemix-Docs/knowledge-studio/annotate-documents.md

 ### Annotator component deployment
 {: #wks_lifecycle__wks_lifecycleS5}

 This stage refers to exporting components that enable the annotator to run in machine-learning runtime environments and making the annotator component accessible to other {{site.data.keyword.watson}} cognitive applications.
-For example, you can deploy the machine-learning annotator for use by the {{site.data.keyword.Bluemix}} {{site.data.keyword.alchemyapishort}} or export the annotator for use in {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} Explorer.
+For example, you can export the annotator for use in {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} Explorer.

 ## Creating an annotation task
 {: #wks_hatask}